 So “In C” inspires me to play with statements of varying lengths and tonal relationships by letting them flow over each other for extended periods of time.
 So a high-hat phrase might loop through 13 bar ms while the other parts are in loops of four and eight bar ms. This means the high-hat phrase is off-set from the other phrases so the phrase changes over time.
 At first this may be unsettling to the ear, but because the phrase is consistent over time, it develops a different, but clear and discernable, relationship to the other phrases and polyrhythms emerge.
 This conscious falling in and out of sync feels like the cycle of life, of growth, and the clear result of the constantly vibrating Universe in which we live.

 In 2017, “In C” revealed itself to me as a package of samples with Terry Riley’s version being one way of putting them together.
 This became Terry Riley’s In C or TRIC, and I began probing it with questions, such as

 ~Performance directions from Terry Riley suggest that the piece should not be played too fast.
 This made me wonder what a Minute In C would sound like?

 ~What would playing through TRIC sequentially, moving from one pattern to the next without pausing sound like?
 What would numerous staggered voicings of this sound like?

 ~Where is the middle of TRIC?
 (Pattern 27) can the piece be folded inward by starting at the edges (Patterns 1 and 53) and moving in to end on 27? can TRIC be played from the inside out, starting on 27 and moving to the edges?

-TRIC Questions is an on-going soundscape generator for iBoD.
+TRIC Questions could be an on-going soundscape generator!

 “A consideration of musical listening raises the question of the extent to which music simply reflects, or attempts to expand, human perceptual and cognitive capacities.” – Music and Mind in Everyday Life Pitts/Dibben/Clarke